 It should be noted that once mouth breathers switch to nose breathing the may experience congestion.
 The brain can sense when we are exhaling too quickly (something common in mouth breathing due to faster inhalation of carbon dioxide).

 Mouth breathers don’t sleep well and seldom reach the therapeutic level of sleep.
 They simply don’t get enough oxygen.
 The nose fills the lungs with eighteen percent more oxygen than mouth breathing and that enables the brain and muscles to thrive.
 Mouth breathers have weaker muscles, less memory, and less stamina.

 Look at your children or even yourself is there snoring?
 Sleeping with lips together is important to start early.
 One way to help establish this and it may sound silly and sound like child abuse is the use of paper tape put across lips at night.
 Children don’t mind, and it’s an easy way to train the mouth to keep it closed.

-Just think if your mouth stays dryer, saliva is not working at to neutrilize bacteria, giving the bacteria a chance to get a head of us and create tooth decay.
+Just think if your mouth stays dryer, saliva is not working to neutralize bacteria, giving the bacteria a chance to get ahead of us and create tooth decay.
 When the tonsils dry out the become enlarged…can create tonsil stones (smelly and contribute to bad breath).
-Physicians are discovering in Cleveland biggest sleep apnea for children while at NYU they say there is no such thing as ADHD, children are not sleeping well or enough and mouth breathing, leading to poor brain development.
+Physicians are discovering in Cleveland’s biggest sleep apnea for children while at NYU they say there is no such thing as ADHD, children are not sleeping well or enough and mouth breathing, leading to poor brain development.

 Consider these findings when asked to “open wide” the valuable message is “close your mouth.”